ilyeshadji/Assignments/README.md

 npm start
 ```

-OR See section below to run the web application with the backend (served by JSP)

 ### Database (MySQL)

 If you don't have this already installed on your personal device, I highly suggest referring to this documentation to set it up!